Consistency of option prices under bid-ask spreads: Abstract

 \section{Abstract}

 Given a finite set of European call option prices on a single underlying, we want to know when there is a market model which is consistent with these prices.
 In contrast to previous studies, we allow models where the underlying trades at a bid-ask spread.
 The main question then is how large (in terms of a deterministic bound) this spread must be to explain the given prices.
 We fully solve this problem in the case of a single maturity, and give several partial results for multiple maturities.
-For the latter, our main mathematical tool is a recent generalization of Strassen's theorem [S.~Gerhold, I.C.~G\"ul\"um, arXiv:1512.06640], which characterizes the existence of martingales in balls w.r.t.\ the infinity Wasserstein distance.
+For the latter, our main mathematical tool is a recent result on approximation by peacocks [S.~Gerhold, I.C.~G\"ul\"um, arXiv:1512.06640].